 How to Get Rid of Dog Smell From Your Car.

-As a dog owner, I do spend a fair amount of time cleaning the car.
+As dog owners ourselves, we spend a fair amount of time cleaning the car.
 However, there are a few things you can do to prevent build up of doggy smell in the first place.
 Holidays4Dogs offers some hints and tips for keeping your car smelling a little less like a damp dog!
 Read on for tips on getting rid of dog smell from your car.

 N.B. dogs must now be legally restrained while travelling in the car, so always check that your dog is safely and legally secured.